tylernguyen/tylernguyen.xyz/docs/uses-this/software.md

 !!! info

     Material for MkDocs has a private development fork called Insiders.
 The subsciption starts at $10 a month and gives access to early developments and features.

+!!! example

+    This website is created using Material for MkDocs Insiders.